Quick Answer

 • Magnetic base: Stick it to the roof or hood for hands-free roadside illumination.

 • Built-in glass breaker or seatbelt cutter: Some tactical models include these.
-The Streamlight ProTac doesn’t, but dedicated escape tools are cheap and worth adding separately.
+Dedicated escape tools are cheap and worth adding separately.

-• Compact size: It needs to fit in a glovebox or center console alongside your other bug out bag essentials.
+• Compact size: It needs to fit in a glovebox alongside your other bug out bag essentials.

 I keep a loaded ProTac 2L-X in each of our family vehicles, zip-tied inside a small dry bag with two spare CR123A cells.
 I’ve checked them every quarter for three years — they fire up instantly every time.